-I have my own story about dealing with things of this nature.
-I had started my own buy and resell business, where I would deliver to my customers.
+I had started my own buy and resell business.
 I was delivering a big item to a customer.
 I had spoken with the customer to confirm delivery and iron out the particulars.
 Our conversation lasted about 5 minutes.
 When I arrived at her home at the scheduled time, I noticed that the she was looking at me in a strange way.
 I had seen the same "type" of look before from other customers.
 I didn't think much of it.
 Once I was inside her home and spoke with her for a little bit, I felt she became a little more comfortable with me.
 She then said "You know, on the phone you sounded like a white man", I laughed it off saying "No." She said "that's not a bad thing, but had I known you were not white, I probably wouldn't have bought this from you."

 I've seen that look from other customers, could they have been thinking the same thing - but just didn't verbalize it?
 I couldn't know for sure.